pepstock-org/Charba-Wiki/docs/extensions/Zoom.md

 ### Current level

-You can programmatically the current level of zoom (the default state level is equal to 1) by [ZoomPlugin](https://pepstock-org.github.io/Charba/4.2/org/pepstock/charba/client/zoom/ZoomPlugin.html), as following:
+You can programmatically get the current level of zoom (the default state level is equal to 1) by [ZoomPlugin](https://pepstock-org.github.io/Charba/4.2/org/pepstock/charba/client/zoom/ZoomPlugin.html), as following:

 ```java
 // gets level of zoom